SumoLogic/sumologic-documentation/docs/get-started/sumo-logic-ui-new.md

 ## Using the left navigation panel

-The left-side navigation panel is where you can access your dashboard library as well as all of our services, such as Metrics, Logs, Cloud SIEM, and more.
+From the left-side navigation (nav) panel, you can access your dashboard library as well as all of our services, such as Logs, Metrics, and Cloud SIEM.

 ### Home